-Thailand pre-school attack: Witnesses describe shocking attack
+Thailand nursery attack: Witnesses describe shocking attack

 "There was blood everywhere," she said.

-Police named him as Panya Kamrab, a police lieutenant colonel who had been dismissed from the force for drug use.
+Police named the attacker as Panya Kamrab, a police lieutenant colonel who had been dismissed from the force for drug use.

-They said he had been described as agitated before the attack and had opened fire after being unable to find his child at the centre, according broadcaster ThaiPBS.
+They said he had been described as agitated before the attack and had opened fire after being unable to find his child at the centre, according to broadcaster ThaiPBS.